dcmaddix/dcmaddix.github.io/_talks/gluonts.md

 [ICML Time Series Workshop Talk](https://slideslive.com/38917683/neural-time-series-models-with-gluonts)

-Here we describe our [GluonTS](https://github.com/awslabs/gluonts) open-source package for probabilistic time series modeling in Python.
+Here we describe our [GluonTS](https://github.com/awslabs/gluonts) open-source Python package for probabilistic time series modeling.
 It contains both classical state space models and deep learning models.

 I also presented on GluonTS at the following venues:
   - The Amazon Conference for Machine Learning (AMLC) in Seattle in July 2019